-Integrated Health Care Delivery Systems 3 HOURS (8 week course) FA, SP
+Integrated Health Care Delivery Systems 3 HOURS (3-0) FA, SP

 In this course students will learn to apply a unique, population-based approach to health care delivery issues and learn about the changing roles of the components of the U.S. health care system as well as the technical, economic, political and social forces responsible for those changes.